 Despite his initial MLB foray in 2016, the official Aaron Judge rookie cards did not come until 2017.
 However, his earliest cards, and some of the most popular options for Judge, released in 2013.
 This includes a lot of early Aaron Judge autographs.

-The guide below contains the 2017 Aaron Judge cards from his rookie season and notable prospect releases that came before 2017.
+The guide below contains all the Aaron Judge rookies cards from 2017, as well as notable prospect releases that came before 2017.
 This list will be updated throughout the season as more pack-pulled rookies are issued, so check back often.

 Aaron Judge Rookie Card Checklist